Roosevelt High School

 • Select courses with care as changing them later may not be possible

 • Choose wisely in terms of rigor.
-Do not select more than 3 advanced classes per semester without first discussing with your current Counselor and parent/guardian.
+Do not select more than 3 advanced classes per semester without first discussing with your future Roosevelt counselor and parent/guardian.

 Please note:

-• Special Education students – Contact Mr. James Brock (jrbrock@seattleschools.org) for an intake interview.
+• Special Education students – Contact Mr. Jay Brock jrbrock@seattleschools.org for an intake interview.

-• AP US Govt Politics and AP Comparative Government – These courses involve high-level analytical thought and research.
+• AP US Govt Politics and AP Comparative Government – These year-long course involve high-level analytical thought and research.
 They progress quickly and require a significant amount of homework.
 If you select one of these courses, you need to have done your due diligence in considering the decision to take either of these courses.
-You will NOT be able to exit these courses later and take a less rigorous course instead.
+There will not be space for you to exit these courses later and take a less rigorous course instead.

 Still need help?